Christ's Commission Fellowship: CCF Center and International Church Planting

-On May 12, 2013, CCF held its first Sunday worship service at the new CCF Center in Frontera Verde (now Ortigas East) in Pasig, an 11-storey building with a seating capacity of 10,000 people.
+In 2008, CCF broke ground for what would be the site of their new main building.
+On May 12, 2013, CCF held its first Sunday worship service at the new CCF Center in Frontera Verde (now Ortigas East) in Pasig.
+It housed the church's offices and school, a youth and sports center, a 10,000-seat chapel, and a 2,000-seat overflow hall.
 The CCF Center was also the venue for the Manila leg of evangelist Nick Vujicic's "Unstoppable" tour that same month on May 18, 2013.
 In the same year, CCF had 38 satellites in the Philippines and eight abroad, with 46 congregations consisting of 40,000 members.